Azure-Samples/azure-sql-db-fullstack-serverless-kickstart/README.md

 Congratulations you have a fully working full-stack solution!

-## Next steps
+## Done

-Now that the solution is working nicely, it is time to add the database to the picture.
-Branch 2.0 will guide you in doing that.
+The solution is now complete, providing everything needed to serve users!